 Finally, off to bed.
 Our cabin window shows space all night long – complete with ship traffic and hyperspace jumps.
 It’s basically a cool nightlight, but a very bright one; while we can completely close it with a shutter, we don’t want to.
-We ask our room droid to tell us a bedtime story and uncover one of the coolest secrets: The story she tells us is the whole entire story of A New Hope, but from the droid community’s perspective, where R2-D2 is the real hero of the tale and bravely saves the misguided and hapless moisture farmer who normally gets all the credit.
+We ask our room droid to tell us a bedtime story and uncover one of the coolest secrets: The story she tells us is the entire plot of A New Hope, but from the droid community’s perspective, where R2-D2 is the real hero of the tale and bravely saves the misguided and hapless moisture farmer who normally gets all the credit.
 It’s 10 minutes long and absolutely hilarious.

 Neither of us slept much that night, because OMG we’re in space, right?
 This whole experience so far feels like Christmas morning.
 Or Life Day.
 Or whatever.
 Everything is exciting!

 We head down to breakfast at 7am, sampling more cafeteria-casual breakfast food like novelty waffles and scrambled egg parfaits.
 Kat says we should head down to Batuu for our excursion and do our “on planet” stuff right away for two reasons: One, it’s going to get warm, and two, we have appointments later in the day that we absolutely do not want to miss.
-Besides, we’ve been to Batuu before in the California park, and we know the Florida version is almost an exact replica, with an identical layout.
+Besides, we’ve been to Batuu before in the California park, and we know the Florida version is almost an exact duplicate with a near-identical layout.
 Our scheduled time for departure is the earliest offered, 8:20, but by 7:50 they allow us to board a shuttle.
 Since it had no windows, was fully decorated inside, and even had a chatty robot driver, the immersion was complete; we still don’t know if it was a human-piloted tram or a semi-autonomous people mover on a track.
 We were the only humans inside so we enjoyed the private ride.

 Halcyon passengers not only receive entrance to Batuu as part of their trip, but they enjoy a private entrance.
 What’s more, they give us free bottled water whenever we want it, as well as an exclusive enamel pin that, when we wear it, lets CMs know we are VIP guests to be afforded special attention.
 The rare pins are valuable to collectors, but since I am wearing a leather jacket in Florida temperatures, the bottles of Dasani feel like the real perk.